This post may contain affiliate links. Please read my disclosure and privacy policy.

 Instructions

-- In a food processor or high speed blender, process the oats into a fine flour.
+- In a high speed blender, process the oats into a fine flour.

 - In a large bowl, whisk together the oat flour, chickpea flour, baking powder and salt.
 Add the water, oil, coconut sugar, and vanilla, whisking until blended and smooth.